liferay/liferay-docs/discover/reference/articles/03-building-clustering.markdown

         cd liferay-portal
         ant all

-A Liferay Portal CE bundle is built to the `../bundles/` folder.
+A Liferay Portal bundle is built to the `../bundles/` folder.

 ## Blacklist Single Node Modules

-Prevent the single node modules from deploying by [blacklisting](/discover/portal/-/knowledge_base/7-1/blacklisting-osgi-modules-and-components) them or removing them from your Liferay Portal CE installation's `/osgi/portal` folder.
+Prevent the single node modules from deploying by [blacklisting](/discover/portal/-/knowledge_base/7-1/blacklisting-osgi-modules-and-components) them or removing them from your Liferay Portal installation's `/osgi/portal` folder.

 For example, here are the commands for removing them from the `../bundles/`